EmiLy-Ly-san/EmiLy-Ly-san/README.md

 - 🌱 I’m currently learning **Express and SQL**

-- 👨‍💻 All of my projects are available at [https://emily-ly-san.github.io/allmyprojects/](https://emily-ly-san.github.io/allmyprojects/)
+- 👨‍💻 All of my projects are available on [my portfolio](https://emily-ly-san.github.io/allmyprojects/)

+- 👩 Know about my experiences on [my CV](https://emily-ly-san.github.io/allmyprojects/cv/emilie-de-duyver.pdf)

 - 💬 Ask me about **REACT, HTML, CSS, JS**

 - 📫 How to reach me **emilie.deduyver@gmail.com**

-- 📄 Know about my experiences [https://emily-ly-san.github.io/allmyprojects/cv/emilie-de-duyver.pdf](https://emily-ly-san.github.io/allmyprojects/cv/emilie-de-duyver.pdf)

 - ⚡ Fun fact **I play guitar bass in a rock band !**